B-Akapo/100-days_of_coding/python/README.md

 # 100 Days of Python
 Programming begins and ends with practice.
-So I have decided to try replit's 100 day coding challenge to build my skills.
+So I have decided to try replit's-100 day coding challenge to build my skills.
 In this directory, I will be using python as my primary language.
 The challenge started on the 28th of September 2022